Quick and Easy Recipe for Turon: Filipino Banana Roll Dessert

 Crunchy, sugary, and simply yummy, turon is a popular Filipino street food that locals love to munch for their merienda, or mid-afternoon snacks.

-Filled with thinly sliced saba or cardaba bananas, wrapped like a spring roll with lumpia wrapper, and sprinkled with heavenly brown sugar before deep frying, it is one street food that surely satisfies the sweet tooth.
+Filled with thinly sliced saba or cardaba bananas, wrapped like a spring roll with lumpia wrapper, and sprinkled with heavenly brown sugar before deep-frying, it is one street food that surely satisfies the sweet tooth.

-Now, you can find turon with slivers of langka or jackfruit, turon with chunks of mangga or mango, turon with strips of buko or coconut, turon with kamote or sweet potato, and recently, turon with grated cheddar cheese.
+So popular is this snack that it has inspired many variants.
+Today, you can find turon with slivers of langka (jackfruit), chunks of mangga (mango), strips of buko (coconut), kamote (sweet potato), and more recently, grated cheddar cheese.